pytorch/pytorch/docs/caffe2/DOXYGEN.md

 * stylesheet.css - doxygen's default CSS; tweaked to fix formatting problems with the custom logo, header, and footer
 * main.css - copied from the caffe2ai CSS, so this should be refreshed after the design changes (this overrides/extends stylesheet.css)

 It also extracts info from markdown files found in the source tree.
 A legacy installation file was in the /docs folder and this was removed.
-These file show up in the top navigation under “Related Pages”.
+These files show up in the top navigation under “Related Pages”.

 The flow to create the API documents is simple now: